PaddlePaddle/PaddleSlim/demo/mkldnn_quant/README_en.md

 ## 2. Use PaddleSlim to generate a fake quantized model

+One can generate fake-quantized model with post-training or quant-aware strategy.
+If you simply want to verify the whole process, download fake-quantized model from [here](A quant model link that upload to luotao), its original FP32 model is [here](A fp32 model link that need to upload to luotao).
+If you want to quantize your own models please read following 2.1 and 2.2.

 #### 2.1 Quant-aware training

 To generate fake quantized model with quant-aware strategy, refer to [Quant-aware training tutorial](https://paddlepaddle.github.io/PaddleSlim/tutorials/quant_aware_demo/)